pimang62/dacon-multimodal-vqa/README.md

 ### Preprocessing
 * You could get 'output.json' file
-* Get down our file and run it your '/content' directory
+* Get down our file and run it in your '/content' directory
 ```python
 !python preprocessing.py
 ```